 Remember to Label!
 For each sowing, indicate with a permanent marker (or a paint-pen) the seed variety and date sown.
 Do not omit this step, for there is nothing worse than finding, in spring, dozens of miniature greenhouses brimming with seedlings, and not knowing what they are!

 Bring the Greenhouse Outdoors.
-Your greenhouse, once planted and labeled, is ready to brave the outdoor elements.
+Your planted and labeled greenhouse is now ready to brave the outdoor elements.
 Select a location that is safe from strong wind, but where sun, rain and snow will be freely admitted.
 My assorted greenhouses go on a wire-mesh patio table, out of the reach of Lily the Beagle who would otherwise knock them over.
 For further protection from tipping, I place them in a large plastic box, with drainage holes melted in the bottom.

 If I were you, I’d give winter-sowing a try.
 Honestly, it’s the easiest, most cost-effective way to achieve a beautiful garden.